eleurent/twitter-graph/README.md

 The nodes can be coloured automatically in the Appearance/Nodes/Colour tab, by either a Partition of attributes (e.g. verified or location), or by a Ranking of attributes (e.g.  Degree, In-Degree, Out-Degree, followers_count, etc.).

-But I prefer colouring them manually so as to distinguish the different clusters.
-For each cluser, I  select the Brush tool in the toolbar, pick the cluster color, and click on a few highly-connected nodes inside the cluster.
-All its neighbours will be coloured as well, which makes the process quick.
-Repeat it until the whole graph is colored.
+In order to identify clusters, we must first run the *Modularity* algorithm from the Statistics window.
+Use the *Resolution* parameter to tune the desired number of clusters.
+Then, set the nodes colour in the Appearance window by Ranking of Modularity.

 ### 5. Render

-Go to the Preview window, select the desired options, and click *Export:pdf*.
+Go to the Preview window, select the desired options, and Export to png or pdf.

 ## References
+* [1] [Fast unfolding of communities in large networks](https://arxiv.org/abs/0803.0476), Blondel V. et al. (2008).
+* [2] [Laplacian Dynamics and Multiscale Modular Structure in Networks](https://arxiv.org/abs/0812.1770), Lambiotte R. et al. (2008).
-* [Continuous Graph Layout Algorithm for Handy Network Visualization Designed for the Gephi Software](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679), Jacomy M. et. al., 2014.
+* [3] [Continuous Graph Layout Algorithm for Handy Network Visualization Designed for the Gephi Software](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679), Jacomy M. et al. (2014).

 ## Credits